-Tipping in taxis is pretty unheard of and many Uber drivers won’t even accept your tips.
-While you can now leave tips for your Uber driver in the US and the UK, that is not an option on Uber when you’re in Mexico, so don’t worry about it.
+Tipping in taxis is pretty unheard of.
+You now have the option to leave a tip on Uber in Mexico.
+Once your ride is complete, go back onto the app and you can leave 10, 15 or 20 Pesos for the driver.
+It’s not required, but it’s always a nice way to encourage really great Uber drivers.
 I would only consider tipping if I was going to or from the airport and I had a lot of luggage, but even then many Uber drivers will not accept your tip.

 Like in most countries, tour guides love tips, but it’s not a requirement.
 On every tour I’ve taken in Mexico from Oaxaca to Mexico City to Tulum, guides will stand outside the van once the tour is over and will happily take tips from you, but do not feel obligated unless they really were great tour guides.

 I’ve seen people tip up to 200 pesos for a day tour (roughly $10).
 I usually give them 50 pesos if I felt that they were a good tour guide and I really enjoyed my day, otherwise I usually skip out on the tip.